at the heart of the community

 Welcome to everyone - to mission and ministry together

-If anyone has any contributions for the church website – announcements, news, event details or photographs, please send them to email@example.com
+If anyone has any contributions for the church website – announcements, news, event details or photographs, please email to this address

 Welcoming, friendly, inclusive and caring.
 Many people say what a welcoming, friendly church St.Michael & All Angels in Pirbright is - we hope very much that is your experience too.

 We aim to show how the teaching of the Bible and the life of Jesus is relevant in the everyday life and experience of people now; and the joy of discovering and remembering that God loves and cares for all of us.